UKHO/tfmodule-azure-elastic-eventhub-logging/README.md

 # tfmodule-azure-elastic-eventhub-logging
-Use this module to create an eventhub with an associated Elastic Azure Log Intergration.
+Use this module to create an eventhub with an associated Elastic Azure Log Integration.
 It

-## Requirments
+## Requirements
-- `Sercice` Pass in a service name for the service you want to log.
-To manage multiple services create multiple refrences to the module (see usage).
+- `Service` Pass in a service name for the service you want to log.
+To manage multiple services create multiple references to the module (see usage).
 - `EventHubNameSpace` This module requires an eventhub namespace to be created in your terraform before the module can be called.
 Ensure you have a depends on within the module to your EventHub Namespace.
 - `Azure App Configuration` The module will create two keys in AAC `<service>:EventHubLogging:EntityPath` and `<service::EventHubLogging:EntityPath>`.
 These are then used to push configure your service to log to the required EventHub.
 - `Elastc API Key` You require an API Key with fleet manage permissions to interact with Elastic.